--The most common biogenic VOC (BVOC) is isoprene followed by monoterpenes.
+The most common biogenic VOC (BVOC) is isoprene followed by monoterpenes.
 BVOCs play an important role in secondary organic aerosol (SOA) formation (e.g., Mahilang et al., 2021).
 VOCs have been associated with particle growth (Riipinen et al., 2012) but their role and the autoxidation mechanism was not understood until recently (Bianchi et al., 2019).
-Autoxidation of monoterpenes supports the particle growth process by generating highly oxygenated molecules (HOMs) via the formation of peroxy radicals (Bianchi et al., 2019; Kirkby et al., 2023; Lehtipalo et al., 2018, p.201).
-HOMs can be characterised as ultra-low VOCs (ULVOC) or extremely low VOCs (ELVOC) depending upon the saturation concentration at 298K.
-(Bianchi et al., 2019; Peräkylä et al., 2020).
+Autoxidation of monoterpenes supports the particle growth process by generating highly oxygenated molecules (HOMs) via the formation of peroxy radicals (Bianchi et al., 2019; Kirkby et al., 2023; Lehtipalo et al., 2018).
+HOMs can be characterised as ultra-low VOCs (ULVOC) or extremely low VOCs (ELVOC) depending upon the saturation concentration (Bianchi et al., 2019; Peräkylä et al., 2020).

-While Oxidation of monoterpenes is a significant pathway for oxidation of monoterpenes produces higher SOA formation, yielding higher amounts of low-volatility molecules like ULVOCs and ELVOCs compared to isoprene oxidation formation yields than isoprene resulting to the formation of ULVOC or ELVOC molecules during OH or ozonolysis oxidation (Friedman and Farmer, 2018; Lee et al., 2023; Luo et al., 2024; Riva et al., 2019; Zhang et al., 2018).
+Oxidation of monoterpenes is a significant pathway for SOA formation, yielding higher amounts of low-volatility molecules like ULVOCs and ELVOCs compared to isoprene oxidation (Friedman and Farmer, 2018; Lee et al., 2023; Luo et al., 2024; Riva et al., 2019; Zhang et al., 2018).
 HOMs are key precursors for new particle formation.
 However, the atmospheric production of HOMs can be limited by competing reactions and the presence of other VOCs.
-For instance, as a general principle, once a VOC molecule oxidizes, it becomes more complex and forms larger Oxygenated VOCs (OVOCs) that are less likely to undergo further oxidation, especially in the presence of other VOCs with higher reactivity towards OH or Q_3 (Kiendler-Scharr et al., 2009).
+For instance, as a general principle, once a VOC molecule oxidizes, it becomes more complex and forms larger Oxygenated VOCs (OVOCs) that are less likely to undergo further oxidation, especially in the presence of other VOCs with higher reactivity towards OH or O_3 (Kiendler-Scharr et al., 2009).
 An example of this limitation is the suppression of monoterpene-derived HOM formation by isoprene oxidation products.
-These products can interfere with the formation of C{20} dimers from monoterpene oxidation, leading to a reduced yield of HOMs
+These products can interfere with the formation of C{20} dimers from monoterpene oxidation, leading to a reduced yield of HOMs and favoring the formation of weaker nucleating species C{15} (Dada et al., 2023; Heinritzi et al., 2020; Liu et al., 2016a).
+This suppression effect is dynamic, varying non-linearly with local atmospheric composition (e.g., isoprene and monoterpene concentrations, oxidant availability) and atmospheric conditions (e.g., temperature, humidity, stability), which ultimately determine the dominant SOA formation pathways (e.g. Song et al., 2019).